brian-garland/HomeKeeper/Project Documents/HomeKeeper_ Product Requirements Document & Implementation Guide.md

 Real-time feature testing validates that subscription management and live updates perform optimally under various network conditions and usage patterns.
 The testing ensures that real-time features enhance the user experience when available but never block core functionality when connectivity is limited.

-Mobile application performance testing validates that the iOS application maintains smooth 60fps performance across all supported devices and usage scenarios.
+Mobile application performance testing validates that the React Native application maintains smooth 60fps performance across all supported devices and usage scenarios.
 The testing includes memory usage validation, battery life impact assessment, and offline functionality verification to ensure excellent mobile user experience.

 #### User Experience and Accessibility Testing

 User experience testing validates that HomeKeeper delivers on its promise of making complex home maintenance feel simple and delightful.
 The testing strategy includes both expert evaluation and real user testing with homeowners who represent the target user demographic.

-Accessibility testing ensures that HomeKeeper provides an excellent experience for users with disabilities, following iOS accessibility guidelines and best practices.
-The testing includes VoiceOver compatibility, Dynamic Type support, and motor accessibility validation to ensure inclusive design.
+Accessibility testing ensures that HomeKeeper provides an excellent experience for users with disabilities, following platform accessibility guidelines and best practices.
+The testing includes screen reader compatibility, dynamic text sizing support, and motor accessibility validation to ensure inclusive design.

 Usability testing validates that new users can successfully complete the onboarding process and begin receiving value from HomeKeeper within minutes of first use.
 The testing focuses on the critical first-use experience that determines whether users will continue using the application long-term.